 When should you brush your teeth, before or after breakfast?

-Before breakfast - If you are one of those people who brush their teeth and then eat breakfast, the advantages are obvious: during the night, in fact, saliva is significantly reduced and this contributes, along with other factors, to the growth of bacteria that live in our mouths.
+Before breakfast - If you are one of those people who brush their teeth and then eat breakfast, the advantages are obvious: during the night, in fact, saliva is significantly reduced and this contributes, together with other factors, to the growth of bacteria living in the mouth. ours.
 A breakfast rich in sugary carbohydrates would help expand them uncontrollably.
 Additionally, acid production can affect tooth enamel making teeth more sensitive and weak.
 For this reason, washing them before breakfast would help remove bacteria and saliva production.

 Disadvantage- Although it can be a great advantage to brush your teeth before breakfast, the obvious disadvantage is not cleaning your teeth from breakfast food, which can favor an increase in bacterial load and can increase acidity.